 During the Tiananmen Square uprising in Beijing, China, citizen protestors clashed with their own army.
 One brave man even stared down a phalanx of tanks, stopping them dead in their tracks.
 Coincidentally at that time I was in Asia, only a thousand miles but a political world away from the horrors of Tiananmen, where hundreds of hopeful young men and women were killed.
 As I wandered the streets of Hong Kong early one Sunday morning during this massacre, tai chi groups flowed in unison and through tears in a downtown park, silent freedom fighters marched with a giant papier-mâché Statue of Liberty, and worried young couples pushed their babies in strollers along the waterfront.

 Hong Kong, the most densely populated island on earth, is a place of contrast especially given its proximity to China.
-Towering office complexes and glistening apartment buildings define the skyline.
-Yet four extended families are likely to live together in a two bedroom apartment.
+Towering office complexes and glistening apartment buildings define the skyline. while four extended families are likely to live together in a two bedroom apartment.
 Rolls Royce, Mercedes Benz, and Jaguars roll down boulevards while just across the bay and into China donkeys pull carts along rutted trails.
 The Hong Kong archipelago is home to some of the world’s wealthiest people and some of its poorest.

-I was in Hong Kong for a few days to meet with the manager of the company that was printing our rafting business brochures.
+I was in Hong Kong for a few days to meet with the manager of the business that was printing our rafting company’s brochures.
 I was treated to five-star meals and personalized tours of the city.
 Factory and office workers hustled at a pell-mell pace to produce and achieve.
 Children in school uniforms played hop-scotch on asphalt playgrounds.
 The insane paradox of free-willed citizens living regular lives while people on the other side of a line drawn on a map were being bloodied in a fight to live unoppressed was evident all around.
 The death of innocents—some of whom were relatives of the people I spent time with—was the worry of the Hong Kong populace.

 After spending a long weekend in this shell shocked city, I exited the taxi at the airport for my return flight home.
 I was politely besieged by locals who asked if I was American.
 They had a simple request: Could I please take a letter they had written to a loved one in China and mail it from the States?
 One after another, I was told that a letter from Hong Kong to China during this populist uprising would never make it to the person it was addressed to, as the Chinese security forces destroyed each one.
 If the letter was mailed from the U.S. there was a chance that their child, mother or father, sister or brother would get it.
 I took all the letters that time and space allowed.
 I boarded the plane with dozens of expressions of love tucked safely in my knapsack, saddened at the lengths that many people have to go through to live freely, and awestruck at how much their loved ones wanted to give them their hearts.

-A couple of years later my brother, Sam, and I vacationed in Ireland, taking in the rich history of the Emerald Isle.
+A couple of years later my brother Sam and I vacationed in Ireland, taking in the rich history of the Emerald Isle.
 Among a palette of lessons learned was that in the 1600’s Catholic priests were thrown in jail in Ireland for practicing against the faith of the country’s people.
 For a time Ireland did not like to be told how to live this way.
 While the Irish still bristle a bit when asked to behave, things are a little different than they were long ago.
 Catholicism is alive and well in Ireland as it rocks and rolls.
 The Irish blend godliness and good times with the best of them.

 But four-hundred years ago, many of the good and some not-so-good Fathers were banished to Inishbofin Island, a speck of quartz, grit, and granulite seven rough-water miles off the mainland coast of the County Galway.
 To these priests, this island outpost must have seemed like the last stop on the way to the middle of the Atlantic Ocean, one final chance at life and salvation before a walk on a plank.
 From inside dark gray cells it didn’t matter much that the rest of the island, all 3.5 miles long and two miles wide, was often covered in snow, rain, or fog.
 One has to wonder if that is what the holy prisoners felt their insides were covered in, too.